 Use Instant-App tools in Application Builder to create custom displays from multiple reports and graphs in a drag-and-drop interface.
 Application Builder’s design-time development environment also lets you create complex analytic applications by simply dragging and dropping.
 And when you finish your custom application, deploy it to other JMP users in your organization with the easy-to-use Add-In Builder.

-After writing scripts, use the full-featured JSL debugger to interactively step through each line of code, examining variables to determine what might be preventing a script from performing its intended function.
-And use the JSL Profiler to fine-tune a script’s performance by monitoring the time it takes to complete each step of a routine and iteratively optimize your code for peak efficiency and speed.
+After writing scripts, use the full-featured JSL debugger to step through each line of code, interactively examining variables to determine what might be preventing a script from performing its intended function.
+Use the JSL Profiler to fine-tune a script’s performance by monitoring the time it takes to complete each step of a routine and iteratively optimize your code for peak efficiency and speed.

 As a member of the SAS family, JMP offers a seamless interface to the unparalleled capabilities of SAS.
 The deep analytics, reporting and data management capabilities of SAS extend capabilities of JMP desktop software to the server and beyond.
-You can also use JMP with other analytic tools, including a full interface to the power of MATLAB, complete calling interface to Dlls and the rich set of specialized libraries in R. JMP makes it easy to reach out to these resources and bring back results for dynamic data visualization and analysis.
+You can also use JMP with other analytic tools, including a full interface to the power of MATLAB, complete calling interface to DLLs and the rich set of specialized libraries in R. JMP makes it easy to reach out to these resources and bring back results for dynamic data visualization and analysis.
 Or you can seamlessly integrate an algorithm or function into the JMP workflow, making SAS, MATLAB or R feel like part of JMP.

 Does your data live in spreadsheets?
-With the JMP Add-In for Microsoft Excel, you can easily move data from Excel into JMP or bring the power of the JMP Profiler to your spreadsheet models, enhancing the data with the advantages of JMP visualization.
+With the JMP add-in for Microsoft Excel, you can easily move data from Excel into JMP or bring the power of the Profiler for JMP to your spreadsheet models, enhancing the data with the advantages of JMP visualization.